by Texas Homesteader ~

 Since it wasn’t a large quantity I just placed the pieces on my cast iron comal and placed it in the oven.
 You can use a cookie sheet or even a casserole dish – anything that will allow you to spread your pieces of bread out on the surface without touching each other.

 I turned the oven on for about 1 minute to allow it heat up and then I turned it off again.
 That would be enough heat to thoroughly dry these pieces of bread.
-Making sure your bread is completely dry helps keep it from molding in storage.
+Making sure your bread is completely dry not only helps assure a nice crusty breadcrumb texture, but it also helps keep them from molding in storage.

 Grinding Dried Bread To Breadrumbs